-Some of the questions and problems that we came up with are more substantial than what one might expect on an exercise sheet.
+Some of the questions and problems that we came up with are more substantial than may be appropriate on an exercise sheet.
 So we split these off as self-contained projects for you to set students.
 Typically, these might take between one whole evening, and several days, to complete.
-They invite students to think and explore a problem more deeply - the mathematics, and the societal considerations.
+They invite students to think about, and to explore a problem more deeply - both the mathematics, and the societal considerations.
 These will usually involve a degree of investigation, further reading, and research by the student, to complete fully.

 These can be used as part of a course/module assessment.
 They can be used as optional additional enhancement work.
 They can be used for winter/summer break project work.
 They can be used as group work.
-Or any other suitable context that you can think of.
+Or in any other suitable context that may come up.
 We have not provided any solutions to these, as there are typically no ``right'' answers.
-The aim is for students to carry out their own investigations of these, find out what they can, and come to their own conclusions.
+The aim is for students to carry out their own investigations, find out what they can, and come to their own conclusions.